techieinyou/terraform-aws-static-website/README.md

 1. Create a S3 bucket to host your website.
 2. Create a S3 bucket to redirect from www.sample.com to sample.com (if you assign variable **need_www_redirect = true**) .
 3. Create a SSL/TLS Certificate in AWS Certificate Manager (ACM) for the domain (sample.com) in US-East region.
 Also add addition name www.sample.com if you like to redirect from www.sample.com to sample.com.
 4. Create a CloudFront distribution which is a Content Distribution Network (CDN) to speeds up the distribution of your website content to your users worldwide.
+Also it will create one more CloudFront to redirect from www, if you assign variable **need_www_redirect = true**
 5. Create A record in Route 53 Hosted Zone to route traffic to your website.
 6. Host a placeholder website with a **Coming Soon** message, if you assign **need_placeholder_website = true**